 [see LCME 9.4, 9.5, 9.6, 9.7, 9.8]

-Assessment of Medical Students is multidimensional and linked to the overall program goals.
+Assessment of medical students is multidimensional and linked to the overall program goals.
 The assessment includes performance on school-developed as well as national examinations, observation of skills in clinical settings, reflective essays, ratings of behavior throughout the clinical realm that mirror the PCRS competencies, standardized patients, observation in student leadership roles, and various measures of professionalism throughout the four year curriculum.
 The assessment process is coordinated and managed by the Office of Medical Education (OME).
-The School works to ensure one set of program objectives that are required of all students.
+The school works to ensure that one set of program objectives are required of all students.

 Sample evaluation forms:

 - Evaluation, Clinical (Simplified): ICM4 and Electives